grpc/proposal/A55-stateful-session-affinity.md

     * if an entry is found, get that subchannel’s connectivity state and if it is not one of [`CONNECTING`, `READY`, `IDLE`] then delegate to the child policy.

+        * note that a subchannel in `CONNECTING` or `IDLE` state needs to transition to `READY` before the RPC can actually be sent.
+	  This transition may succeed or fail but in either case there is a potential delay and in case of failure the RPC will be delivered to another host.
+So by allowing `IDLE` and `CONNECTING` states, we are accepting the possibility of delays in favor of not immediately failing over to another host because delivering to the intended host is more important for this feature and use-case.

+        * the policy should also implement the "sticky transient failure" logic where a subchannel in `TRANSIENT_FAILURE` state can only transition to `READY` state i.e. the `CONNECTING` and `IDLE` states are "hidden" from the picker.

     * otherwise return the subchannel from the entry as the pick result.